rextechs/AzureIoTBootcamp/Day1-HOL1.md

 # Windows Server IoT 2019 + Azure IoT Edge (45 Min)

 In many use cases, a Windows Server IoT 2019 can be used an IoT edge gateway that connects local devices and sensors to cloud services and apps.
-In this lab, we're going to walk you through how to turn a Windows Server IoT 2019 server into an IoT edge gateway.
-We will use virtual machines for this lab, however, the same steps described in this article can be applied to a Windows Server IoT 2019 on a physical machine.
+In this lab, we're going to walk you through how to turn a Windows Server IoT 2019 into an IoT edge gateway.
+We will use virtual machines in this lab, however, the same steps described in this article can be applied to a physical machine.

 In this lab you learn how to:

 1. Create an IoT Hub
-1. Create an IoT Edge device in your IoT hub
+2. Create an IoT Edge device in your IoT hub
-1. Install and start the IoT Edge runtime on a Windows Server IoT 2019
+3. Install and start the IoT Edge runtime on a Windows Server IoT 2019
-1. Deploy a module to a Windows Server IoT 2019 from Marketplace
+4. Deploy a module to a Windows Server IoT 2019 from Marketplace

 ## Prerequisites

 - Azure Subscription

-If you don't have an active Azure subscription, create a [free account](https://azure.microsoft.com/free) before you begin.
+  If you don't have an active Azure subscription, refer to [Lab 0](Lab0.md) to redeem your Azure pass, or create a [free account](https://azure.microsoft.com/free) before you begin.

 - Windows Server 2019, which can be a physical or virtual machine

 ## Step 1 : Create an instance of IoT Hub